ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 Please feel free to customize these variables as much as you'd like (after all, the world doesn't need a bunch of apps that look identical).
 Once a change is made the CSS file will be rebuilt using the new values you've specificed.

-Colors are only one example, you'll see throughout the `_variables.scss` file you can change many different properties such as padding, font sizes, margins, border colors, widths, heights, etc. There's absolutely no need to change them all, but they're there to be tweaked if you choose so.
+Colors are only one example and you'll see throughout the `_variables.scss` file you can change many different properties such as padding, font sizes, margins, border colors, widths, heights, etc. There's absolutely no need to change them all, but they're there to be tweaked if you choose so.

 ## Full Customization